 We operate in an industry where innovation, investment in new ideas, and protection of resulting intellectual property rights are critical to success.
-We have a substantial base of intellectual property assets to protect our current and future product development, such as key innovations in gaming headsets, and intend to vigorously enforce such rights.
+With over 250 patents, we have a substantial base of intellectual property assets to protect our current and future product development, such as key innovations in gaming headsets, and intend to vigorously enforce such rights.

-As a third-party gaming headset and peripherals company, certain technology used in the new generation of consoles requires a license to enable products to connect to that platform.
-While Playstation®4 does not require any license to produce headsets that can connect, certain connections on the Xbox One require the purchase of proprietary chips to integrate into the locked chat audio.
+As a third-party gaming accessory company, certain technology used in the new generation of consoles requires a license to enable products to connect to that platform.
+While Playstation® does not require any license to produce headsets that can connect, certain connections on the Xbox platforms require the purchase of proprietary chips to integrate into the locked chat audio.
 The Company currently has the necessary licenses, or can obtain the necessary licenses, to produce compatible products.